Allergies-Food and Seasonal

 Protective Headgear Offering

-On behalf of my child I have been offered to provided a bicycle helmet or SEI certified ASTM standard F 1163 Equestrian helmet and do understand that the wearing of such headgear while mounting, riding, dismounting and otherwise being around ponies, may prevent or reduce severity of some of the wearer’s head injuries and possibly prevent the wearer’s death from happening as the result of a fall and other occurrences.
+Countryside will provide newly enrolled children an SEI certified ASTM standard F 1163 Equestrian helmet.
+Children are required to wear an approved helmet while mounting, riding, dismounting and otherwise being around ponies.
+The use of this helmet may prevent or reduce severity of some of the wearer’s head injuries and possibly prevent the wearer’s death from happening as the result of a fall and other occurrences.

 Release of Children Policy